Okay, I get it.

 When was the last time you had a 101 conversation with your team members?
 When you interviewed them?
 When you hard to let go of a rep who had given you a couple of nightmares?

 You never know when your team members need someone to talk to about work and other issues they could be facing in their lives.
+Active listening skills are a win-win for everyone, both for your team, as well as for yourself.
 And here’s how to do it:

 Tip #14: Ditch the rules.
 Guidelines are smarter

 According to the logic of having workplace rules, they should be followed because breaking them has negative consequences.
 That is fine as long as everyone plays by the rules.

 What happens when an employee breaks the rules due to factors beyond their control?